fernandito77777/CheckInAppGuidance/docs/Eng/ConfigureApp.md

     ![](../../images/ConfigureApp/7.png)

-Now, we need to create the access key and secret access key to access for AWS CLI
+Now, we need to create the access key and secret access key to access for AWS CLI.
+Bear in mind that you need akses `Cognito` and `Lambda` on your account.

 8. go to [IAM console](https://console.aws.amazon.com/iam/home?region=us-east-1)
 9. click `Users` and click your username.